dineshreddynaredla/react-book-repo/libraries/code-validation-with-the-library-joi.md

 Ok, now we understand the basic motions.
 What else can we do?

 Well Joi supports all sorts of primitives as well as Regex and can be nested to any depth.
-Let's list some different types it supports:
+Let's list some different constructs it supports:

 - **string**, this says it needs to be of type string, and we use it like so `Joi.string()`
 - **number**, Joi.number() and also supporting helper operations such as `min()` and `max()`, like so `Joi.number().min(1).max(10)`
 - **required**, we can say wether a property is required with the help of the method `required`, like so `Joi.string().required()`
 - **any**, this means it could be any type, usually we tend to use it with the helper `allow()` that specifies what it can contain, like so,  `Joi.any().allow('a')`
+- optional, this is strictly speaking not a type but has an interesting effect.
+If you specify for example `prop : Joi.string().optional`.
+If we don't provide `prop` then everybody's happy.
+However if we do provide it and make it an integer the validation will fail

 ## Building a middleware with Joi